deruncie/BIT150_website/_drafts/lab-08.md

 > **Thought Questions:**
 * Why do we have so many contigs?
-* What would be needed to produce an assembly with a total number of contigs under, say 10?
+* What would be needed to produce an assembly with a total number of contigs under, say 10...or perhaps even a **single contig scaffold**?

 ## Putting it all together: sbatch scripts